Self-Evolution Learning for Mixup: Enhance Data Augmentation on Few-Shot Text Classification Tasks: Method

 \subsection{Overview}

-For the text classification task in the few-shot scenario, we propose a easy-to-hard mixup strategy.
-First we use the BERT model for text classification tasks, and then we use the mixup method for data agumentation to expand the amount of data (sec\ref{sec:4.2}).
-To make the mixup adaptive for model learning ability, we propose \textbf{self-evolution learning} for mixup (sec\ref{sec:4.3}).
-To alleviate the over-confidence problem of the model, we propose an \textbf{instance-specific label smoothing} regularization method, which linearly interpolates the model's output and one-hot label of the original samples to generate new soft for label mixing up (sec\ref{sec:4.4}).
+For the text classification task in the few-shot scenario, we propose a data augmentation method via mixup, where the training follows an easy-to-hard schedule over the augmented data.
+First, we construct a text classification model based on the BERT and then employ a mixup method for data augmentation to expand the amount of data (Sec\ref{sec:4.2}).
+To make the mixup adaptive for model learning ability, we propose \textbf{self-evolution learning} for mixup (Sec\ref{sec:4.3}).
+To alleviate the over-confidence problem of the model, we propose an \textbf{instance-specific label smoothing regularization method}, which linearly interpolates the model's outputs and one-hot labels of the original samples to generate new soft labels as the label for mixing up (Sec\ref{sec:4.4}).